Kevin McNally: Career

 McNally's first professional acting work, at age 16, was at the Birmingham Repertory Theatre.
 In 1973 he received a scholarship to attend the Royal Academy of Dramatic Art where, in 1975, he won the Best Actor Bancroft Gold Medal.

 In 1976, he appeared in BBC's I, Claudius and, in 1977, was a regular in the second series of Poldark playing Drake Carne, younger brother of Demelza Poldark.
 From 1991 to 1994, he wrote nine episodes of Minder, under the pseudonym Kevin Sperring, with writing partner Bernard Dempsey.
 He also wrote two episodes of Boon, and two episodes of Lock, Stock with Dempsey.

 McNally played Joshamee Gibbs in the Pirates of the Caribbean films.
 He is one of only three actors who appear in all five films, and reprised the role in Kingdom Hearts III, making him the only actor from the film series to reprise a role in Kingdom Hearts.
 He also reprised the role in 2021 for Sea of Thieves' "A Pirate's Life" Tall Tale series.

 Along with fellow British actors Ian McNeice and Kenneth Branagh, McNally appeared in two Second World War films, Valkyrie and Conspiracy, that depict behind the scenes activities of high-ranking officials in Nazi Germany.

 In 2011, he was cast in the American television series Supernatural as Frank.
-In 2012, he performed as a voice actor for the best selling videogame Assassin's Creed III, providing the likeness and voice of the character of Robert Faulkner.
+In 2012, he provided the likeness and voice of Robert Faulkner in the video game Assassin's Creed III.
 In 2013, he began working on a science-fiction animation project, Starship Goldfish.

 In 2014, he played the lead role in re-recorded radio plays of five lost episodes of Hancock's Half Hour for BBC Radio 4.
 Following this, a further video episode was re-recorded and broadcast on BBC Four as part of the Lost Sitcoms series.

 From 2014 to 2017, McNally played Judge Richard Woodhull of Setauket, Long Island, in the AMC series Turn: Washington's Spies.
 In July 2019, he guest-starred as Inspector Grandjean in Season 2, Episode 1 of Amazon's mystery series Maigret.

 In 2019, McNally portrayed Captain Mainwaring in a series of re-enactments of otherwise lost episodes of the sitcom Dad's Army.

 In 2021, McNally appeared in three episodes of Flux, Doctor Whos thirteenth series, as Professor Jericho, quickly becoming a fan-favourite character.
 McNally previously appeared in Doctor Who in the 1984 serial The Twin Dilemma as Lieutenant Hugo Lang.

+2021 saw him, also, star as Porthos, in the, multi-award winning, Philip Shaw written and directed, short film, Musketeer.